BiocPy/GenomicRanges/docs/tutorial.md

 gr = genomicranges.from_pandas(df)
 ```

-## From UCSC or GTF file
+### From UCSC or GTF file

-Methods are available to access UCSC genomes or load a genome annotation from GTF
+Methods are available to download, parse and access genomes from UCSC or load a genome annotation from GTF file.

 ```python
 import genomicranges